Hydrogel for buttocks. Alternatives?

 Fat.
 Your own fat.
 Well done, clean, carefully performed transfer of your own fat.
 Nothing better yet.
 Find good Board Certified Plastic Surgeon.
 Don't save money and don't shop for bargain.
 You can find big problems instead.
 Just pay right price for good result.
 If you want to save something - may look for the best Drs. in Mexico, Colombia or Brazil.

 Currently there are no safe injection to increase buttock size other than fat grafting.
-The fat that is injected is your own body fat that is harvested from all of your body and transferred to your buttocks.
-This helps contour your body in addition to increasing buttock size to provide more reliable results.
+The fat that is injected is patient's own body fat that is harvested from all over the body and transferred to the buttocks.
+This helps contour the body in addition to increasing buttock size to provide more reliable results.

 You might also like...